mx-psi/tfg/text/CompSci/probabilistic_computation.md

   $$\overset{\sim}{f}\left(\sum_{i=0}^{2^n -1} a_i\ket{i}\right) = \sum_{i=0}^{2^n -1} a_i\ket{f(i)}.$$
   Its matrix is a permutation matrix.
 - The random gate $\operatorname{RANDOM}(p): R^{\otimes 0} \to R$ outputs a random bit, $p\ket{0} + (1-p)\ket{1})$.
+- If $f$ is a stochastic gate, a controlled version of it can be considered analogously to the quantum case (see [@prop:quantumOps]).
 :::

 Every stochastic gate can be seen as transforming from one distribution to another.